rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAwsNative.md

     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
     - sortBy - AwsNativeAccountSortFields: Sort fields for list of AWS accounts.
-    - sortOrder - SortOrder: Sorting order for the results.
+    - sortOrder - SortOrder: Sort order of result.
     - accountFilters - AwsNativeAccountFilters
     - authorizedOperationFilter - Operation
     - awsNativeProtectionFeature - AwsNativeProtectionFeature: Cloud native protection feature.